facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 table of automatic metrics from the paper (Table 6), and you can explore the output of the models.

-TODO: screenshot

 ## Measure automatic metrics

-If you want to generate json files like those in the previous section, do this:
+If you want to generate json files like those in the previous section, run this command:

     python projects/controllable_dialogue/eval_wordstat.py \
     -mf models:controllable_dialogue/control_questionb11e10 \